 Subro shrugged.
 ‘I’m not really a planning sorta guy.
 I just do things, you know?
-If you ask me, I think we should take the Captura out onto the streets and experiment away!
-We’ll definitely figure something out like that.’
+If you ask me, I think we should take the Captura out on the streets and experiment away!
+We’ll definitely figure something out.’

 ‘Well, lucky for us, I’m really good at deception.
 Wouldn’t you agree?’
 He smirked.
 ‘I might even have some rough ideas already.’

 ‘Fine…’ Ravi exhaled.
 ‘Another thing; tell me about the patches you were showing before.
-Didn’t you say, the device doesn’t even function properly?’
+Didn’t you say the device has some glitches?’

 ‘Ah, yes.
 The ghosting.
 Hmm, it’s a long story.’